We have recently worked on many chrome extensions. Releasing new chrome extensions manually gets tiring afer a while.

 stored as private environment variables using CircleCI UI.
 For cases when our app

-is unlisted on chrome store, we need to store
+is unlisted in the chrome store, we need to store

 APP_ID as a private environment variable.